 An open letter to Danny Risch.
-A letter thanking him for his friendship, and helping him in his faith crisis while he lived in Washington, D.C.
-An overview of the activities of what Danny did, and just a heartfelt letter expressing gratitude for his help.
+A letter thanking him for his friendship, and for his help in my faith crisis while he lived in Washington, D.C.
+An overview of the activities of what Danny did, and just a heartfelt letter expressing gratitude for his selfless love.
 From a faith crisis to a medical crisis with my father Danny was a blessing in so many ways.

 “I would rather walk with a friend in the dark, than alone in the light.”